andremion/Theatre/README.md

 # Theatre

 Pet project using a simple version of Clean Architecture + MVVM + Reactive Extensions and Android Architecture Components.</br>
-The data is fetched from [London Theatre Direct API](https://developer.londontheatredirect.com/).</br>
+The data is fetched from [LondonTheatreDirect API](https://developer.londontheatredirect.com/).</br>
 The main purpose is using the latest practices and libraries.

 </br>